fury-gl/fury/docs/source/posts/2023/2023-07-03-week-5-joaodellagli.rst

    # Bind the framebuffer texture to the desired actor
    actor.SetTexture(texture)

-This is enough to bind to the desired actor a texture that corresponds to was prior rendered to the screen.
+This is enough to bind to the desired actor a texture that corresponds to what was prior rendered to the screen.

 This Week's Goals